jhsu802701/tutorial-docker-stretch/04-use_jekyll_image.md

 * Enter the command "rbenv versions".
 You'll see the system version of Ruby and one additional numbered version pre-installed with rbenv (the Ruby version manager).
 * Enter the command "ruby -v".
 This shows you the version of Ruby currently in use.
 * Enter the command "jekyll -v".
 This shows you the version of Jekyll currently in use.
 * Enter the command "rm -rf /home/winner/.rbenv".
+This removes rbenv, all versions of Ruby installed with rbenv, and Jekyll (which was installed within Ruby).
+* Enter the command "rbenv versions".
+You'll get an error message, because you just removed rbenv.
+* Enter the command "ruby -v".
+You'll get an error message.
+* Enter the command "jekyll -v".
+You'll get an error message.
+* Enter the command "exit".
+* Enter the command "sh resume.sh".

 ## Jekyll Test App